ARM-DOE/ADI/README.md

 ####Run ADI_Example
 The adi_example1 has been downloaded and precompiled.
 In this example, two output data products are created.
-From within the VM these are located in    `/home/vagrant/adi_home/data/datastream/sbs/sbsadimetexample1S2.a1/` and
+From within the VM the output will be located in    `/vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/` and
-`/home/vagrant/adi_home/data/datastream/sbs/sbsadicpcexample1S2.a1/`.
+`/vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/`.

 - Run C version of example1
-  - each time make sure there is no previous written netCDF file in the output directory
   - go to the `/home/vagrant/adi_home/dev/vap/src/adi_example1` directory
   - run `adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R`
   -  The output are:
     `/vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
     `/vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`
     They can also be acccessed from host machine
-   `<installation_area>/ADI/ADI_Vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
-   `<installation_area>/ADI/ADI_Vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`
+   `<installation_area>/ADI/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
+   `<installation_area>/ADI/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`

 - Run Python version of example1
-  - remove any existing output netCDF files located in the output directories
-     `rm  /vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`
-     `rm  /vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
   - go to the /home/vagrant/adi_home/dev/vap/src/adi_example1_py directory
   - run `python adi_example1_vap.py -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R`
   - The output files created are:
     `/vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
     `/vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`
     They can also be acccessed from host machine
-    `<installation_area>/ADI/ADI_Vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
-    `<installation_area>/ADI/ADI_Vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`
+    `<installation_area>/ADI/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
+    `<installation_area>/ADI/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf`

+Note the environment variables can be set in `[vagrant@localhost $]: ~/.bashrc`.
+To run other examples other than example1, you should first go to `process_dod_defs` under that examples's directory, and run the commands in `.../adi_example_x/process_dod_defs/README` to import the process, then go through the steps like in example1.